SFBB/wathcing_log_parser/README.md

 :warning: The config file must exist, otherwise this program will exit with error.

-The config file should contain sections below:
+The config file should contain sections below in `yaml` format:

 ```yaml
 reg_pattern_list: